Field Guide to the R Mixed Model Wilderness

 numDF denDF F-value p-value

 Here we did not observe any difference in group variance of interaction effects.
-Among all treatment factors, only “p” had a significant effect on bean yield when evaluated at significance level of 0.05.
+Among all treatment factors, only “p” had a significant effect on bean yield when evaluated at significance threshold of 0.05.

 Let’s find estimates for some of the factors such as N, P and the N-by-K interactions in order to understand the combined effect of nitrogen and potassium on bean yield.